JordanDanielWest/Sudden-Network-Slowdown/README.md

 ### 2. Searched the `DeviceNetworkEvents` Table

-I then ran a query in the DeviceNetworkEvents table to look deeper into the connection attempts between “edr-machine” and port “10.0.0.5” and based on the sequential order of ports I believe a port scan was run.
+I then ran a query in the DeviceNetworkEvents table to look deeper into the connection attempts between `edr-machine` and port `10.0.0.5` and based on the sequential order of ports I believe a port scan was run.

 **Query used to locate event:**